olvaffe/olv-notes/graphics/apis/opengl.md

 - 8.24. sRGB Texture Color Conversion
 - 8.25.
 Shared Exponent Texture Color Conversion
 - 8.26.
 Texture Image Loads and Stores

-## Chapter 9.
-Framebuffers and Framebuffer Objects

-- 9.1.
-Framebuffer Overview
-- 9.2.
-Binding and Managing Framebuffer Objects
-- 9.3.
-Feedback Loops Between Textures and the Framebuffer
-- 9.4.
-Framebuffer Completeness
-- 9.5.
-Mapping between Pixel and Element in Attached Image
-- 9.6.
-Conversion to Framebuffer-Attachable Image Components
-- 9.7.
-Conversion to RGBA Values
-- 9.8.
-Layered Framebuffers

-## Chapter 10.
-Vertex Specification and Drawing Commands

-- 10.1.
-Primitive Types
-- 10.2.
-Current Vertex Attribute Values
-- 10.3.
-Vertex Arrays
-- 10.4.
-Drawing Commands Using Vertex Arrays
-- 10.5.
-Vertex Array and Vertex Array Object Queries
-- 10.6.
-Required State
-- 10.7
-- 10.8
-- 10.9.
-Conditional Rendering
-- 10.10.
-Submission Queries

-## Chapter 11.
-Programmable Vertex Processing

-- 11.1.
-Vertex Shaders
-- 11.2.
-Tessellation
-- 11.3.
-Geometry Shaders

-## Chapter 12

-## Chapter 13.
-Fixed-Function Vertex Post-Processing

-- 13.1
-- 13.2.
-The Last Vertex Processing Stage
-- 13.3.
-Transform Feedback
-- 13.4.
-Primitive Queries
-- 13.5.
-Transform Feedback Overflow Queries
-- 13.6.
-Flatshading
-- 13.7.
-Primitive Clipping
-- 13.8.
-Coordinate Transformations
-- 13.9

-## Chapter 14.
-Fixed-Function Primitive Assembly and Rasterization

-- 14.1 Discarding Primitives Before Rasterization
-- 14.2 Invariance
-- 14.3 Antialiasing
-- 14.4 Points
-- 14.5 Line Segments
-- 14.6 Polygons
-- 14.7
-- 14.8
-- 14.9 Early Per-Fragment Tests

-## Chapter 15.
-Programmable Fragment Processing

-- 15.1.
-Fragment Shader Variables
-- 15.2.
-Shader Execution
-- 15.3.
-Fragment Shader Queries

-## Chapter 16

-## Chapter 17.
-Writing Fragments and Samples to the Framebuffer

-- 17.1.
-Antialiasing Application
-- 17.2.
-Multisample Point Fade
-- 17.3.
-Per-Fragment Operations
-- 17.4.
-Whole Framebuffer Operations

-## Chapter 18.
-Reading and Copying Pixels

-- 18.1
-- 18.2.
-Reading Pixels
-- 18.3.
-Copying Pixels
-- 18.4.
-Pixel Draw and Read State

-## Chapter 19.
-Compute Shaders

-- 19.1.
-Compute Shader Variables
-- 19.2.
-Compute Shader Queries

-## Chapter 20.
-Debug Output

-- 20.1.
-Debug Messages
-- 20.2.
-Debug Message Callback
-- 20.3.
-Debug Message Log
-- 20.4.
-Controlling Debug Messages
-- 20.5.
-Externally Generated Messages
-- 20.6.
-Debug Groups
-- 20.7.
-Debug Labels
-- 20.8.
-Asynchronous and Synchronous Debug Output
-- 20.9.
-Debug Output Queries

-## Chapter 21.
-Special Functions

-- 21.1
-- 21.2
-- 21.3
-- 21.4
-- 21.5.
-Hints
-- 21.6

-## Chapter 22.
-Context State Queries

-- 22.1.
-Simple Queries
-- 22.2.
-Pointer, String, and Related Context Queries
-- 22.3.
-Internal Format Queries
-- 22.4.
-Transform Feedback State Queries
-- 22.5.
-Indexed Binding State Queries

-## Chapter 23.
-State Tables

-## Core Profile

-- Deprecation Model
-  - some features are marked for deprecation in OpenGL 3.0
-  - most of them are removed from OpenGL 3.1 and are added back through `GL_ARB_compatibility`
-  - In OpenGL 3.2, removed features are only available in compatibility profile
-  - A forward-compatible context removes deprecated features, in addtion to removed features
-- Removed Features
-  - all objects must be pre-generated with `glGen*`
-  - no more color index mode
-  - GLSL 1.1 and 1.2
-  - glBegin and glEnd
-  - edge flags and fixed-function vertex processing (`gl*Pointer`, `gl*ClientState`, matrix, frustum/ortho, lighting)
-  - client vertex and index arrays (must use buffer object)
-  - `glRect*`
-  - glRasterPos
-  - non-sprite point
-  - POLYGON, QUADS, `QUAD_STRIP`
-  - PolygonMode and PolygonStipple
-  - pixel transfer modes and operations
-  - pixel drawing
-  - bitmap
-  - legacy pixel formats - alpha, luminance, intensity
-  - depth texture mode
-  - texture CLAMP mode
-  - texture border
-  - automatic mipmap generation
-  - fixed-function fragment processing (TexEnv, Fog)
-  - alpha test
-  - accumulation buffers
-  - glCopyPixels
-  - auxiliary buffers
-  - evaluators
-  - selection and feedback modes
-  - display lists
-  - glHints
-  - attribute stack
-  - unified extension string
-  - (Deprecated only) glLineWidth

-## Chapter 2: OpenGL Fundamentals

-- Programmer's View
-  - opengl expects hw framebuffer
-  - for most part, opengl provides immediate-mode interface
-  - calls to open a window into the framebuffer into which the program will draw
-  - calls to create a context and associate it with the window
-  - some calls draw simple geometric objects
-  - some calls affect how the geom. objects are rendered (colored, lit, or mapped)
-  - also calls to read/write framebuffer
-- Implementator's View
-  - divide operations between HW and CPU
-  - maintains a large set of states, where some of them are directly controllable by users
-- KRH's View
-  - a state machine that controls a set of drawing operations
-- Fundamentals
-  - GL draws primitives subject to a number of selectable modes
-  - primitives: point, line segment, polygon, pixel rectangle
-  - modes are independent from each other
-  - primitives are defined by vertices
-  - vertices is associated with data (positional and texture coord, colors, normals)
-  - provides parameters such as transformation matrix, lightning, antialiasing, and pixel update ops
-  - how GL is initialized, how large is the allocated window are not defined here, but defined by the window system
-- States
-  - most are server states
-  - some are client states
-- syntax
-  - `rtype Name{1234}{bsifd ub us ui}{v}`
-- GL Errors
-  - only a subset of errors is detected
-  - when error happens, a flag is set and the error code is recorded
-  - further errors are ignored, until GetError is called
-  - however, there could be multiple flag-code pairs;  multiple GetError clear and return each pairs
-- Flushing
-  - `glFlush` flushes buffered commands.
-It should be called before, for example, the program waits for user input.
-  - `glFinish` returns only after all previous commands are executed.
-  - The buffer being drawn is controlled by `glDrawBuffer`, which is not available in OpenGL ES.

-## Chapter 3: Dataflow Model

-- basic operation

-       > display list >
-      /                \
-    --------------------> evaluator -> per-vertex operation primitive assembly -> rasterization -> per-fragment operations -> framebuffer
-    									     /       ^
-                                                               pixel operations --- texture memory

-## Chapter 4: Event Model

-- Asynchronous queries
-  - Basic
-    - `glGenQueries`
-    - `glBeginQuery`
-    - `glEndQuery`
-    - `glDeleteQueries`
-    - It is asynchronous because a begin or command will be added to the command queue when a query object begins or ends.
-The query does not begin or end immediately when the respective function is called.
-  - Primitive queries
-    - `GL_PRIMITIVES_GENERATED`
-    - `GL_TRANSFORM_FEEDBACK_PRIMITIVES_WRITTEN`
-  - Occlusion queries
-    - `GL_SAMPLES_PASSED`
-    - `GL_ANY_SAMPLES_PASSED`
-  - Timer queries
-    - `GL_TIME_ELAPSED`
-    - `glQueryCounter`
-    - `glGetIntegerv(GL_TIMESTAMP)`
-- `glFenceSync` inserts a fence command in the GL command stream and associates it wit the sync object.

-## Chapter 5: Shared Objects and Multiple Contexts

-## Chapter 6: Buffer Objects

-## Chapter 7: Programs and Shaders

-## Chapter 8: Textures and Samplers

 - From the hardware' view, each shader stage have fixed numbers of slots for samplers and resource views
   - A resource view is a view of a resource, with swizzling and etc.  It can be